Please do not delete this element or the one below. This element will only be displayed in author mode.

 The employee must provide their supervisor with a doctor's note regarding their work status following each doctor's visit.
 A copy of this note should also be provided to the Office of Environmental Health and Safety.
 When an employee is on Workers' Compensation Leave, they must communicate with their supervisor and the Office of Environmental Health and Safety on at least a weekly basis.
 Compensation checks must be picked up from the Office of Environmental Health and Safety by the injured employee.
 Checks will be mailed only in special circumstances.

-the supervisor should arrange form transportation to the initial visit when the employee is unable to drive.
+The supervisor should arrange form transportation to the initial visit when the employee is unable to drive.
 Following the initial visit, the employee will be responsible for transportation to all prescribed medical treatment.

 Injured employees must report directly to their medical appointments and return immediately to work upon the conclusion of the medical appointment.
 This means reporting directly to the appointment of ran arrival time 10-15 minutes prior to the scheduled appointment time.
-Upon completion of the appointment, the employee must report directly back to work unless other arrangements are approved by HE&S and the employee supervisor.
+Upon completion of the appointment, the employee must report directly back to work unless other arrangements are approved by EH&S and the employee supervisor.
 For local Greenville medical appointments, employees should leave work 30 minutes prior to the appointment and return to work within 30 minutes of the conclusion of the appointment, while observing all traffic and safety rules.

 The employee must attend all medical appointments at the scheduled time.
 Cancellation of an appointment requires authorization from the Office of Environmental Health and Safety and only for valid reasons.
 The employee must accept all medical treatment provide by the authorized physician.
 They must also follow all restrictions placed on them by the physician.
 This applies to activities away from work as well.
 Not following the physician's orders is considered noncompliance, and may result in employer requesting stop payment of compensation and implementing dismissal procedures.